BuffChain/tufftoken/docs/TuffVBT.md

 function getDaoFee() public view returns (uint256)
 ```

-returns the dev fee of the token
+returns the dao fee of the token